-Creedence Clearwater Revival emerged in 1968, seemingly from some Florida swamp but actually from El Cerrito in California.
+Creedence Clearwater Revival emerged in 1968, seemingly from a Florida swamp but actually from El Cerrito in California.
 Rebelling against the psychedelic music that was prevalent at the time, Creedence began their career playing stripped-down and bluesy swamp rock.

 As CCR’s career progressed, frontman John Fogerty’s writing grew in confidence, and the band turned into a classic rock hits machine.
 But after six albums between 1968 and 1970, Fogerty’s writing muse ran dry, and the other members of the band fought for artistic control with famously terrible results.
 But the band’s brief career resulted in a truckload of great songs, and some terrific albums.

 Here are Creedence Clearwater Revival’s albums, ranked from worst to best:

 After John’s brother, rhythm guitarist Tom Fogerty, left the band in protest of his brother’s dominance.
 A frustrated John allowed the other two members of the group album space to write and sing their compositions.
 Even John’s material like the heavy ‘Sweet Hitch-hiker’ and pretty ‘Someday Never Comes’ doesn’t rank among the group’s best.
 Stu Cook and Doug Clifford are a great rhythm section, but their songs are generic, and Clifford is a poor vocalist.

 Pendulum is more of a studio-based album than Creedence’s previous albums – I like the more detailed arrangements, like the soulful organ on some tracks.
 But on their sixth album since 1968, it feels as though John Fogerty’s running out of songs, and despite a few strong songs like ‘Have You Ever Seen The Rain?’, Pendulum was the band’s weakest effort to date.